 A versatile investment portfolio is the key to managing risk and balancing the fluctuations of the market.
 Yet, when you think of investments, a mix of real estate, stocks and bonds might come to your mind at first.
 However, if you are looking for alternative ways of investments, then there is more than just the stock market to consider.
-By example, have you ever thought to invest in Japanese wine?
+For example, have you ever thought to invest in Japanese wine?

 Let us paint a picture for you: